8 Lantern Festivals That’ll Brighten Your Life

 • When: TBD but is usually scheduled around Memorial Day

-Each Memorial Day on O‘ahu in Waikiki, Lantern Floating Hawai‘i brings thousands of residents and visitors together on the beach to honor and remember their deceased loved ones.
-The island’s first festival, hosted by Shinnyo-en, an international Buddhist community, took place in 1999 at Ke‘ehi Lagoon.
-But since 2002, the festival has been held at Ala Moana Beach, a sandy stretch between Waikiki and downtown Honolulu.
-The ceremony begins with a series of traditional performances by local musical groups and continues with a prayer led by the head of the Shinnyo-en community, Her Holiness Shinso Ito.
-Then, participants send floating lanterns—meant to inspire remembrance, hope, and good fortune—into the Pacific Ocean as the sun sets.
+Each Memorial Day on Ala Moana Beach on O‘ahu, Shinnyo Lantern Floating Hawai‘i brings thousands of residents and visitors together to honor and remember their deceased loved ones.
+The ceremony, organized by international Buddhist community Shinnyo-en, begins with a series of traditional performances by local musical groups and continues with a prayer led by the head of the Shinnyo-en community, Her Holiness Shinso Ito.
+Then participants send floating lanterns—meant to inspire remembrance, hope, and good fortune—into the Pacific Ocean as the sun sets.
 (The Buddhist community retrieves the lanterns from the Pacific afterward, cleans and repairs them, and stores them for use in future festivals.)
-Dates for the 2024 celebration have yet to be determined, but the festival usually takes place in late May.
+Dates for the 2025 celebration have yet to be determined, but the 2024 festival was on Monday, May 27.

 5. Yi Peng Festival